nielsbasjes/codeowners/README.md

 - **verbose**
     - Make the rule output much more details than you would normally like to see.
 - **showApprovers**
     - Make the rule output show the approvers for all non-ignored files in the entire project.
+The intended usage is that with this you can debug the CODEOWNERS result and manually see for every file in your project if you are happy with the resulting approvers.

 ## Example
 In one of my projects it looks like this: